 - Closed Circle: All of the doors and windows in the academy are covered with steel bulkheads, and the school greenhouse has a painted blue sky over top.

 - Collective Identity: The "Ultimate Despair" identity, or more accurately an ideology or concept, as described by the mastermind.

 - The Corpse Stops Here: Most of the students have a tendency to leap to conclusions.
 Fortunately, Makoto is not one of them.

 - Crapsack World: The results of the Despairing Incident.
 Monokuma faces are everywhere, buildings are razed, and people on the streets are beating and killing each other in the name of despair.

 - Cruel and Unusual Death: The executions, obviously.
 Each execution is specifically tailored to its victim.
+In order:

-- Deadly Game: The School Life of Mutual killing, from which the franchise is based on.
+- Deadly Game: The School Life of Mutual Killing, from which the franchise is based on.

 - Death by Irony: Monokuma tailors his executions around this, in addition to Cruel and Unusual Death, and sometimes the murder victims have ironic deaths as well.
 There's more on this in the Fridge Brilliance section.

 - Despair Event Horizon: Monokuma's stated objective is to bring despair.
 If the students don't start killing each other, he'll just keep pressing buttons until someone's pushed to the point where they murder.

 - Despair Gambit: Monokuma/Junko's goal extends to the entire world: he broadcasts the footage of the world's best-of-the-best students murdering each other, to tear at the last shreds of hope left in the world after the Despairing Incident.
 This is inadvertently what screws Junko over in the end.